 Kazama is a ping pong player from Kaio, and he has been the reigning champion of the sport.
 His grandfather owns Poseidon, a company that creates and sells ping pong equipment and accessories.
-Kazama takes an interest in Smile, and keeps trying to get him to leave his school and to come play for Kaio; unfortunately, he never seems to convince Smile to change schools.
-Kazama’s cousin, Yuri, stars in Poseidon’s commercials and seems to have an interest in Kazama; however, Kazama is so intent on training for table tennis that he doesn’t notice her feelings for him.
+Kazama takes an interest in Smile and keeps trying to get him to leave his school and to come play for Kaio.
+Unfortunately, he never seems to convince Smile to change schools.
+Kazama’s cousin, Yuri, stars in Poseidon’s commercials and seems to have an interest in Kazama.
+However, Kazama is so intent on training for table tennis that he doesn’t notice her feelings for him.

-Within the course of 11 episodes, the series basically goes through a little over one year in time, and culminates with the singles qualifiers during Smile and Peco’s second year of high school.
+Within the course of 11 episodes, the series basically goes through a little over one year in time and culminates with the singles qualifiers during Smile and Peco’s second year of high school.

 First off, I have to say that I have to give credit to Ping Pong The Animation for not being a “typical sports anime.”
 Unfortunately, I have to say that the pacing for the series ended up being a bit awkward, especially since the series was trying to condense about one year into the course of 11 episodes.
 This meant that the first seven episodes tended to feel rushed.
-Then, starting with episode eight, the pace slows down and the series spend its final four episodes focusing on one event; this would be the singles qualifiers that takes place for the series’ climax.
+Then, starting with episode eight, the pace slows down and the series spends its final four episodes focusing on one event; this would be the singles qualifiers that takes place for the series’ climax.
 But then, during the final episode, there’s a timeskip that takes place from the end of the qualifiers match to several years into the future.

 Unfortunately, with how rushed those first seven episodes were, this didn’t allow for as much character development as there could have been in order to help the audience care more for the characters.
 I wish there had been some more episodes for the series in order to give the story and the characters a little more room to “breathe” and to develop even more.